 Use an online service

-There is an amazing website that offers an online service of adding a soft focus effect to an existing photo.
-The owner of the website which is called Softfocus.me said “I build this website because there is no simple way for people to play with soft focus effect.
+There is an amazing website that offers an online service of adding a soft-focus effect to an existing photo.
+The owner of the website which is called Softfocus.me said “I build this website because there is no simple way for people to play with a soft-focus effect.
 I want to allow everybody to use it without any photo editing skills, online, and for free.
-It’s a fun effect a lot a people ignore which makes your photos look dreamier.
+It’s a fun effect a lot of people ignore which makes your photos look dreamier.
 It also works well removing jpeg noise.”

 You may try it!
 It is free.

-The important thing about creating the soft focus effect in post-processing software rather than with an actual soft focus lens or a soft filter is that the editing program gives you a complete control over the final result.
-If you want to add the soft focus effect to your image, the following is a quick tutorial using Adobe Photoshop:
+The important thing about creating the soft-focus effect in post-processing software rather than with an actual soft-focus lens or a soft filter is that the editing program gives you complete control over the final result.
+If you want to add the soft-focus effect to your image, the following is a quick tutorial using Adobe Photoshop:

 - Open your image in Photoshop

 - Choose the blur filter (The Gaussian Blur Filter)